DeWereldMorgen: Content

 In relation to climate change, Yves Pepermans characterized DeWereldMorgen as coming "closest to a democratic arena" (compared with other Belgian newspapers De Standaard and De Morgen); and has claimed it criticizes the role of markets and stakeholders in relation to climate change, and that it advocates for larger public control over the economy for a socially just outcome for climate change.
 However, its addition to the debate is one-sided, and the media outlet has few readers.

 Editing

 Other than traditional media, there is less contrast between the professional journalist and the reader.
 Reactions can be posted even anonymously, and can only rarely be removed.
-Further more, DeWereldMorgen encourages readers to contribute to the website via a section of the website called "Community".
-Even though everybody can create new articles in the "Community", DeWereldMorgen is critical of the model of gatewatching: instead, a professional redaction selects articles for promotion to the front page.
+Furthermore, DeWereldMorgen encourages readers to contribute content via the site's "Community" section.
+Even though everybody can create new articles in the "Community", DeWereldMorgen is critical of the model of gatewatching: instead, a professional team of editors selects articles for promotion to the front page.
 DeWereldMorgen also tries to inform its readers about changes within the website.